pivner/poe-prices-indexer/README.md

 # Poe Prices Indexer
 ### Simpler Price Scanning

-Checks [poe.ninja](https://poe.ninja/) for price changes and determines the value of the item based on how much the item increases or decreases.
+Checks [poe.ninja](https://poe.ninja/) for price changes and determines the value of the item based on how much the item's value increases or decreases.
 Uses the [poe.ninja](https://poe.ninja/) trade api.
 Sorts value from highest to lowest.